 After this opportunity, Mark decided to attend law school so he could continue to help people in need.
 In 2015, Mark earned his J.D. from the University of Virginia School of Law.
 He earned a prestigious clerkship working for a federal judge in the Eastern District of Virginia.
 After several years practicing law with a large firm, Mark joined his father and brother in a small family run law practice here in Richmond.

 Mark is a proven leader with a record of fighting for our values.
-Mark will put his experience to work to end one-party rule in Richmond and be a common sense voice we can count on to deliver results that matter.
+Mark will put his experience to work in Richmond and be a conservative, common sense voice we can count on to deliver results that matter.

-Mark and his wife, Mary Alice, have served as foster parents for over two years, having cared for four foster children in that time.
+Mark and his wife, Mary Alice, have served as foster parents for over two years, having cared for six foster children in that time.
 His family attends a local church and he's been active in the community, serving on several boards.
-Mark lives in North Chesterfield with his wife, two sons, and their hound dog Blue.
+Mark lives in Midlothian with his wife, two sons, and their hound dog Blue.